 This recently remodeled SF museum features exhibits for kids of all ages.

 The Live Animal Exhibit is a popular option.
 Here you will see rescue animals that are primarily species that are local to the areas around here.
 The exhibit is set up by habitat, so you can learn more about both the animals and where they commonly live.

 Riding the Rails is also a hot spot in this museum.
 It's a hands-on railroad themed exhibit.
 Here your kids and you can hop aboard the scale model of a caboose.
 You can also check out a train model exhibit that features many of SF's largest buildings set up around the train tracks.

-The Randall Museum is open from Tuesday to Saturday.
+The Randall Museum is open from Tuesday to Saturday from 10 am to 5 pm.
 It is closed on Sunday and Monday.

 Mount Olympus is another interesting stop in Corona Heights in San Francisco.
 The spot used to be considered the center of San Francisco.
 At the top, it featured a large sculpture of named the Triumph of Light.
 It was gifted to the city by Adolph Sutro, who was a mayor of SF and built the Sutro Baths out near Ocean Beach.

 Today, the sculpture was removed at one point, and sadly has been lost, but its stone pedestal is still on display.
 You can climb the stairs to this tiny park and check out the views.
 You can also imagine what it was like here when it featured a massive sculpture on the top.

 While you are here, make sure to check out the real estate all around it.
 It's one of the pricier districts in SF and many of the houses and condos here offer amazing views all around the SF Bay.